HydratedKing/HydratedKing/_posts/2022-09-19-review-blog-one.md

 The project does a great job of making sure to give credit to its creators.
 In the “Who” section of the website, dozens of names are displayed along with their roles and alma maters.
 The leading forces behind the creation of the project are Wendy Wall and Leah Knight, who come from Northwestern University and Brock University respectfully.

 ## Findings/Usability
 The links provided to me on the front page (Preface, Poems, and Discoveries) were beneficial in my navigation of the site.
 Two links (Preface & Discoveries) provided pop-up menus that allowed me to quickly navigate to other site areas and provided additional information about what it entailed.
-The Poems link took me straight to the hundreds of poems that are seemingly the foundation of the project.
+The Poems link took me straight to the 120 poems that are seemingly the foundation of the project.

 The tabs within the Poems are laid out neatly and allow the user to easily click through and access the bountiful information offered by the site.
-The site can be challenging to navigate through as some tabs require extra steps to access the information you want to see.
+The site can be challenging to navigate as some tabs require extra steps to access the information you want to see.
 For example, when you click the manuscript tab, a small icon appears on the left side of the screen.
 You must locate and click this icon before accessing the manuscript.
 I think it would be helpful if this extra step was removed and the manuscript simply popped on the screen when the tab was clicked, as the small icon can go unnoticed.

 ![Alt Text](https://hydratedking.github.io/HydratedKing/images/Eclipsepoem.png)